-- Continue to deliver the Local Transport Plan (LTP), addressing key transport challenges. - 2.
+- 1. Continue to deliver the Local Transport Plan (LTP), addressing key transport challenges. - 2.
 Carry out a digital infrastructure study to understand where the weak spots are which hinder investment. - 3.
 Investigate and enable low carbon alternatives to power to businesses and communities. - 4.
-Lead by example in our own working practices, and by identifying potential opportunities to reduce energy consumption that can be led by NEL, including the provision of low carbon public transport and infrastructure - 5.
-Create an infrastructure which supports and promotes low carbon and healthy travel options, including cycling and walking. - 6.
-Continue to develop the Net Zero Carbon roadmap.
+Lead by example in our own working practices, and by identifying potential opportunities to reduce energy consumption that can be led by NEL, including the provision of low carbon public transport and infrastructure - Create an infrastructure which supports and promotes low carbon and healthy travel options, including cycling and walking.
+Continue to double the Net Zero Code sector data and the sector data and the